Case Study 3 (West)

 She had also reported that she was attempting self-harm but at the time these were identified as scratches and were reported by CAMHS as not leaving visible markings.

 She has continued to attend the regular target session at Chester 12+ on a fortnightly basis.
 Here she spends time mixing with her peers, sharing stories and issues about school or home life.
-Though she does take part in some of the activities provided at the target sessions, she prefers to use this time to talk with her peers but to also talk to the session lead (who is also a CYC caseworker) on a 1:1 basis.
+Though she does take part in some of the activities provided at the target sessions, she prefers to use this time to talk with her peers but to also talk to the session lead (who is also a Cheshire Young Carers caseworker) on a 1:1 basis.
 She often arrives in an emotional state and needs the 1:1 time to offload and rationalise her thoughts and fears.

 - She can attend regular structured group activities that are aimed to support her to make new friendships, build and develop communication skills and work on increasing her self-esteem, confidence and ultimately her resilience to stresses she experiences.